bdebon/quick-parcel-project/README.md

 ## 🚧 Handling changes

-If you need to change things such as navbar for example, you will find all the reusable component throughout the pages in the folder : `./src/partials`.
-Change the html here and modify the css in the good file in `./src/scss`.
+Change the html and modify the css in the good file in `./src/scss`.
 That is almost everything you need to know.

-If you have run : `npm run start`, parcels has an excellent hot reload except if you are on another page than index.html.
-There is a bug with parcels that requires you to manually refresh the page when you are not working on `index.html`.

 ## ⚡ Alias to quickly upload the code on **codesandbox**